gauthma/LaTeX/docs/README.md

 where `your_document_dir` should be the name of the (new) folder which will contain your LaTeX project.
 PDF samples of the templates can be seen in the `build/` directory.
 Sounds simple enough, right?

 Well, it gets even better.
-In the last command (`sh setup.sh ...`), if you tab-complete (as the argument has the same name of the `\*.tex` template file, minus extension), either the final dot or the whole extension will also be "completed"; this is ok, the script will filter it (i.e. work correctly even with the ending dot and/or extension).
-So just type the first characters of the name of the template you want, hit <Tab>, and the setup script will take care of the rest.
+In the last command (`sh setup.sh ...`), if the argument ends in `.tex`, or just a dot `.`---which can happen with <Tab> completion if there are files with the same name but different extensions---the script will still work correctly.
+So just type the first characters of the name of the template you want, hit <Tab>, and the `setup.sh` script will take care of the rest!

 Speaking of which, the `setup.sh` script will also patch `CompileTeX.sh`---running this latter script is how you compile the templates---and set all the required options for the chosen template (see "LaTeX Compiling" below, for further details about these options).
 It will also **remove the .git folder**, in addition to any unneeded files, depending on the value of its argument (i.e. the chosen template).
 E.g. if argument is `cv`, then it will remove `report.*`, `essay.*`, etc.

 And to top it all, if you are working on a large document, and just `\including` the specific part you are writing, then `CompileTeX.sh` can also be configured to build *two* copies: one abridged, which is supposed to build quickly, and another, *unabridged* one (more on this below), comprising the full document.
 It will take longer to compile, but it will also leave you with a handy reference copy, should you need to check something that is not in the part you are currently writing.
 (It will display a large notice when the small compile is done, allowing you to get back to work ASAP.)

-So all that is left is to do work with LaTeX skeletons provided, compile using `CompileTeX.sh`, and enjoy profit!!
+So all that is left is to do your writing with LaTeX templates provided, compile using `CompileTeX.sh`, and enjoy profit!!
 If you're interested, read on!

 (Well, technically, that's a lie.
-You still have to deal with the font---but don't let that stop you!
+You still have to deal with the font configuration---but don't let that stop you!
 It's simple---instructions below.)

 Fonts
 ---

-Except for `llncs`, which uses its own font, I use a custom font, `Charis SIL`, because I don't really like *Computer Modern* and its cousins (judge me if you will).
+Except for `llncs`, which uses its own font, I use a custom font, `Charis SIL`, because I don't really like *Computer Modern* and its cousins (condemn me if you will).
 I you don't feel like dealing with font issues, just comment the relevant lines (they will be in the preamble if there is one); look for the comments about font setup.

 If you do decide to try out `Charis SIL`, then download the font from <http://software.sil.org/charis/download/>.
 It will consist of a bunch of `*.ttf` files.
 The proper way of installing it (only for you user) is with your own `TeX Tree`; see <https://randomwalk.eu/notes/TeX-Trickery.pdf>.
 For the `cv` template, which uses `LuaLaTeX`, this is, I'm afraid, required.
 But for all the others (minus `llncs`), which use `XeLaTeX`, it's quick and easy.
 Create the following directory, if it does not already exist, and just dump all the `*.ttf` files in there.